bharatk21k/lesscode-iac/README.md

 *With the advancemet in cloud technology, IAC (Infrascructire As Code) was inveitable.*

 The goal of this project is to provide terraform modules to create/ destroy a simple microservice and serverless infrastructure stack.
-It does not create/destroy any messaging, data n obervability (yet) stack.
+It does not create/destroy any messaging, data (yet) stack.
 Feel free to clone n add modules to do that.

 It is an opinionated framework/stack, which helps to automate the creation and destruction of a microservice/ serverless infrastructure for quick build and deployment of APIs, UIs and MQ(Message Q) services.
 It is currently limited to single region for availibility.